CLIUtils/CLI11/README.md

 * Marcus Brinkmann

 CLI11 was developed at the [University of Cincinnati] to support of the [GooFit] library under [NSF Award 1414736].
-It was featured in a [DIANA/HEP] meeting at CERN.
+Version 0.9 was featured in a [DIANA/HEP] meeting at CERN ([see the slides][DIANA slides]).
 Please give it a try!
 Feedback is always welcome.

 [DOI-badge]:             https://zenodo.org/badge/80064252.svg